 Students may take vocational interest inventories in order to gain a better understanding of their career potentials.
-The latest file on microfiche regarding university and college catalogs is available, as well as numerous educational and vocational resource materials.
-Also, applications are available for the GMAT, GRE, and many other standardized examinations required for admission to professional programs.
+The latest file on microfiche regarding university and college catalogs is available, as well as numerous

 The offices are located in the Student Center.
 For information call 735-2233-34 or FAX: 734-3451.